mikel-k-khui/Stacks-and-Call-Stack/README.md

 [Here][d] is a fun activity to illustrate how call stack works.

-Applying stack to temporary data storage in memory ensures sub-routines do not destroying data from sub-routines invoked earlier.
-Solving the need to protect data in temporary data storage introduced numerois new computational capacities to programming, including:
+Applying stack to temporary data storage in memory ensures sub-routines do not destroy data from sub-routines invoked earlier.
+Solving the need to protect data in temporary data storage introduced numerous new computational capacities for programming, including:

 *	Recursive or nested sub-routines (e.g. one function calling another);
-*	Pass values between functions (e.g. parameters and closure in *Javascript*);
+*	Passing values between functions (e.g. parameters and closure in *Javascript*);
 *	Modularize commonly used sub-routines (e.g. call same function multiple times in different part of the program); and
-* Significantly more compact programs.
+* Create more compact programs.

 Repeatable use of temporary data storage significantly reduced the need for hardware and improved execution speed[<sup>10</sup>][10].
 Both factors increased the viability to commercialize computational products – opening the door to eras of software advancement.

-## How is call stack work in programming languages?
+## How does call stack work in programming languages?
-Call stack is used when program is processed by an interpreter.
+Call stack is used when a program is processed by an interpreter (e.g. broweser for Javascript).
 The concept and fundamental operation of a call stack is similar across most programming languages.  *Fun fact: some programming language, like COBOL, do not use call stack.*

-The call stack is also assigned a register by the hardware to track where the program last executed.
-The call stack is notified when the sub-routine is completed (i.e. via a return statement in *Javascript*), the sub-routine is popped with the pointer returning to its previous location (i.e. the memory location of the next topmost item in the call stack).
-There are other memory allocation process (i.e. memory heap) and sub-routine entry (i.e. stack frame) technical name involve but the idea can be generalized here.
+The call stack is assigned a register by the host hardware to track where the program last executed.
+The call stack is notified when the sub-routine is completed (i.e. via a return statement in *Javascript*), then the sub-routine is popped from the call stack with the pointer returning to its previous location (i.e. the memory location of the next topmost item in the call stack).
+There are other memory allocation process (i.e. memory heap) and sub-routine entry (i.e. stack frame) technical name involve in this process but we can skip over them for a generalized example here.

 See this Javascript [example][e] on basic operation of call stack.

 Note in the above example ```console.log(“Hello “ + who);``` is not a sub-routine but a side-effect. ```Undefined``` is automatically added to the stack when ```return``` is not stated or stated without an explicit value.

 ## Call stack and requests to outside of the program.
-Call stack becomes interesting when it interacts with the hosting environment (i.e. Javascript engine or Yet Another Ruby Virtual machine and interpreters).
-Each programming language take a different approach, so we will focus on Javascript.
+Call stack becomes interesting when it interacts with the host environment (i.e. Javascript engine).
+Each programming language takes a different approach to run their environemnt, so we will focus only on Javascript.

 Javasript runs on a “single-thread” - it only has one call stack and it reacts based on events occurrences.
-This is generally sufficient until a program needs to send or received data outside of the program (e.g. host machine hard drive, audio / visual inputs, another server).
-These data transmission often requires time to process and holds up the stack and the website – *not the best user experience*.
+This is generally sufficient until a program needs to send or receive data outside of the program (e.g. host machine hard drive, audio / visual inputs, another server, etc.).
+These data transmission often requires time to process which holds up the stack and, by extension, the application or website – *not the best user experience*.

-There are different ways for programming languages to handle this problem: Javascript resolves this problem with the event loop (you can ignore the Web API and Callback Queue in the mean time for a generalized example).
+There are different ways for programming languages to handle this problem.
+Javascript resolves this problem with the event loop (you can ignore the Web API and Callback Queue in the mean time for a generalized example).
 ![Stack operation](https://scotch-res.cloudinary.com/image/upload/w_1050,q_auto:good,f_auto/media/4974/xCkAPcmuQNqQCGpO2avR_Event-loop.png.jpg)

-The event loop has a single task of monitoring the Call stack and the call back when the data retrieval or sending is completed:
+The event loop has a single task of monitoring the Call stack and the call back after the data retrieval or transmission is completed:
-1. When an asynchronous call is made the engine makes the appropriate requests to outside of the program;
+1. When a call (i.e. asynchronous call in *Javascript*) is made, the engine makes the appropriate requests outside of the program;
 2. Call stack pops the sub-routine;
-3. Call stack continues to work through the stack;
+3. Call stack continues to work through the stack and program;
-4. In the mean time, the event loop is notified when the asynchronous call is completed;
+4. In the mean time, the event loop is notified when the outside of the program call is completed and waits for call stack availability;
-5. When the calls tack becomes empty, the event loop pushes the returned call back to the Call stack; and
+5. Once the call stack becomes empty, the event loop pushes the returned call back onto the call stack; and
-6. Call stack executes the last sub-routine.
+6. Call stack executes this last sub-routine.

-Below is an example with ```setTimeOut()``` in *Javascript*.
+Below is an example with ```setTimeOut()``` in *Javascript*:

 ![Asynchronous call](https://miro.medium.com/max/808/1*TozSrkk92l8ho6d8JxqF_w.gif)

+This is how the Javascript works with the call stack to ensure the sub-routines are executed in the appropriate order.
+Again, the call stack only works with the topmost element to ensure the temporary data stored by previous sub-routines are not overwritten.

 # Conclusion
 "**Stack**" (click [here][f] for another fun example) can mean multiple things.
 This article walked through the concept of stack with general explanations on it's application in computation science and software (e.g. Call stack).
 An example to implement it in Javascript was provide (e.g. arrayStack).
 Stack was one of the key concepts leading to explosive growth in computational power which enabled rapid commercialization of computational products.
 It is still highly relevant in today’s world.